AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

-If instead of using an external installation of AMReX you prefer to include AMReX as a subproject in your CMake setup, we strongly encourage you to use the ``AMReX_SetupCUDA`` module as shown below:
+If instead of using an external installation of AMReX you prefer to include AMReX as a subproject in your CMake setup, we strongly encourage you to use the ``AMReX_SetupCUDA`` module as shown below if the CMake version is less than 3.20:

 .. highlight:: console